 For people living with HIV, our anxiety can shoot through the stratosphere during these stressful wait times.
 If you have had little to no previous dealings with Family and Community Services Housing, or social housing, your expectations of a speedy transition from homeless to housed are understandable, yet somewhat unrealistic given the lack of housing stock at the moment and the system isn’t that speedy.

-For people living with HIV whose income is only Centrelink benefits, social housing is sometimes our only affordable option for safe and secure housing.
+When you’re only income is Centrelink benefits, social housing is sometimes the only affordable option for safe and secure housing.
 Even after an offer has been received, sometimes the ‘offering’ can feel like a shoebox inside, no balcony, window view is of a dirty laneway etc. Managing social housing expectations is crucial to avoid feeling the cold hard slap of reality.

 Renting privately can allow for the opportunity to pick and choose exactly what sort of home we want, within budget.
 Unfortunately, it’s a luxury that’s not available to many people living with HIV.
 It’s more about what properties become available that matches your basic requirements such as one or two bedroom, stairs or no stairs, bathroom modification and the housing allocation zone.